 There’s a huge selection of lockets and rings, along with other exquisite Sapphire monogram jewelry that includes necklaces, rings, and bracelets.

-With such a rich history and deep significance, a September birthstone necklace is a must-have for any September person.
+With such a rich history and deep significance, a necklace is a must-have for any person born in September.

 Blue Sapphires and other fancy-colored Sapphires make for exceptional jewelry.
 For those with a September birth month, these exquisite stones hold extra meaning.

 For pendants and necklaces, you can choose an oval pendant, a pendant intertwined with Diamonds, or Sapphire set inside a diamond of hearts.